Jimmy Buffett, ‘Margaritaville’ singer, cause of death revealed

 The cause of death was confirmed on Buffett’s website.

-Buffett reportedly began receiving hospice care on Monday (28 August) and died surrounded by his family, friends and dogs.
+Buffet performed during treatment and played his last show in Rhode Island in early July.
+He reportedly began receiving hospice care on Monday (28 August) at his home in Sag Harbor, Long Island and died surrounded by his family, friends and dogs.

 TMZ also reports that Paul McCartney sang to Buffet during his final days.